-I have worked the majority of my career in very large organizations but now have shifted across to the exciting start-up world.
+I have worked the majority of my career in very large organisations but now have shifted across to the exciting startup world.
 This world has more risks, barriers, hurdles and unknowns than one would ever imagine and we spend nearly all our time remediating, jumping, circumnavigating, dodging, alleviating and avoiding these very frequent issues.

 Question: So how do we know if Bob is authorized and thus the NDA is actually valid?

-Answer: An authorized list of personnel, or an authorized signatory list (ASL) needs to be provided, showing a register of relevant personnel and what their signing or approval authorities are.
+Answer: An authorised list of personnel, or an Authorised Signatory List (ASL) needs to be provided, showing a register of relevant personnel and what their signing or approval authorities are.

-Do we ever ask for a signed NDA to be accompanied by a formal list of authorized signatories?
+Do we ever ask for a signed NDA to be accompanied by a formal list of authorised signatories?
 From my experience we do not.

 I wonder how many signed NDAs are actually invalid?
-Unless an authorized signatory list (ASL) is provided, then you simply do not know.
+Unless an ASL is provided, then you simply do not know.

 And if you don’t know, then there wasn’t a great deal of point in signing in the first place.

-On behalf of all parties concerned everyone should accompany their signed NDA with an authorised signatory list (ASL).
+On behalf of all parties concerned everyone should accompany their signed NDA with an ASL.

-Using Cygnetise, a decentralized blockchain based Authorized Signatory List management platform, ASLs can securely be shared and updated.
+Using Cygnetise, a decentralised blockchain based Authorised Signatory List management platform, lists can securely be shared and updated.